Imperfection is perfection.

 It is fundamentally human to be flawed and takes some inner strength to show vulnerability.

-When you talk to them and get to know them better, you start to open up and feel comfortable sharing stories, even the not so perfect ones.
+Have you ever met someone for the first time and felt uneasy?
+When you opened up and got to know them better, you shared stories, even the not so perfect ones.

 7 WAYS TO EMBRACE IMPERFECTION